rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 ``--phred-enc``, ``--min-mapq``, ``--min-reads``, and ``--out-dir`` have the same functions in ``relate`` and ``align``.

-Relate option: Minimum Phred score
+Relate setting: Minimum Phred score
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Base calls with Phred scores below ``--min-phred`` are labeled ambiguous matches or substitutions, as if they were ``N``s.
+Base calls with Phred scores below ``--min-phred`` are labeled ambiguous matches or substitutions, as if they were ``N``\s.
 For example, if the minimum Phred score is 25 (the default) and a base ``T`` is called as a match with a Phred score of 20, then it would be marked as possibly a match and possibly a subsitution to A, C, or G.
 See :doc:`../data/relate/codes` for more information.

-Relate option: Ambiguous insertions and deletions
+Relate setting: Ambiguous insertions and deletions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The most tricky problem in computing relation vectors is that insertions